Camper BMS

 Good question.
 If we're not taking a cut of guest payments, where does our revenue come from?

 We invoice you separately.
-Once a month, we send you a single invoice that covers your platform fee (a small percentage based on the value of guest invoices paid through your connected gateway) plus any optional services you've enabled, like API access.
+Once a month, we send you a single invoice covering your platform fee (a small percentage of the total value of paid guest invoices recorded in Camper BMS during the month), plus any opt-in services you've enabled - like API write requests, which are billed per call (reads are free).
+It's billed in arrears via Stripe.

 In Camper BMS, an invoice is created whenever a guest makes a booking that has a cost associated.
 The invoice is usually paid by the customer at the time of booking.
 Campgrounds can also manually issue invoices from the admin dashboard.